Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

 ### Output (S3 File):
 The function uploads the above JSON data to the S3 bucket with a unique file name, e.g., `telemetry-data/2025-03-17-15-35-54-597252.json`.

+## DATA INGESTION FROM S3 INTO SNOWFLAKE
-### Steps to Create an S3 Bucket and Enable Notifications
+## Steps to Create an S3 Bucket and Enable Notifications
 ## 1. Create an S3 Bucket
    1. Go to the S3 Console:
         * Open the AWS S3 Console.